Ujjalt/ujjaltimshina/_teaching/2016-spring-teaching-4.md

 location: "New Delhi, India"
 ---

+ Leading a team of **18 Teaching Assistants** for a class of **348 students**.

-I'm serving as a Teaching Assistant for **MTH100: Linear Algebra** during Summer 2025 at IIIT Delhi under **Dr. Subhajit Ghosechowdhury**.
+I'm serving as a Lead Teaching Assistant for **MTH100: Linear Algebra** during Summer 2025 at IIIT Delhi under **Dr. Subhajit Ghosechowdhury**.
 This core undergraduate course introduces students to fundamental linear algebraic structures and their applications in science and engineering.

-- Leading a team of **18 Teaching Assistants** for a class of **348 students**.
 - Conducting weekly tutorial sessions and holding regular office hours (~12 hours/week).
 - Grading assignments, quizzes, and exams.
 - Mentoring students academically and guiding them through conceptual and problem-solving challenges.